Muhammad-Ashraf9/PD/AdvancedSQL/AdvancedSQL-Day2.md

 delete from Topic where top_id = 1
 -- this will give error and stop database and will give details about the error (security issue)

-if not exists (select top_id from Topic where top_id = 1)
+if exists (select top_id from Topic where top_id = 1)
     delete from Topic where top_id = 1
 else
-    select 'table has relation with other tables'
+    select "Id can't be found"

 -- begin try...end try   begin catch...end catch
--- if i dont know where th
+-- if i dont know where the error will occur
 -- like try catch in c#

 begin try